aperswal/IllumedMVP/README.md

    - Choose between "Search by Name" or "Search by Address"
    - For name search, enter a hospital name or part of a name
    - For address search, enter an address and specify a radius in miles
+   - Use the filter options to refine your search results
    - View the list of hospitals matching your search criteria
    - Click on a hospital card to expand and view additional information
 3. For Insurance Search:
    - Fill out the form with your personal information and preferences
    - Click "Search Plans" to view matching insurance plans
+   - Use the filter options to refine your search results
    - Review the list of plans with their details

 ## API Integration